-$$CGPA = \frac{\sum{i=1}^{n} C_i GP_i}{\sum{i=1}^{n} C_i}$$
+$$\mathsf{CGPA} = \frac{\sum{i=1}^{n} C_i GP_i}{\sum{i=1}^{n} C_i}$$

-C_i is the number of credits assigned to the course
+$\mathbf{C}i$ is the number of credits assigned to the course

-GP_i is the Grade point corresponding to the grade obtained for each Course n is number of all Courses successfully cleared during the particular semester in the case of GPA and during all the semesters in the case of CGPA.
+GPi is the Grade point corresponding to the grade obtained for each Course n is number of all Courses successfully cleared during the particular semester in the case of GPA and during all the semesters in the case of CGPA.

-- A candidate will be permitted to appear for the End Semester examination of a Semester only if the candidate has completed the study of that Semester (vide Clause 10).
+- 13.3 A candidate will be permitted to appear for the End Semester examination of a Semester only if the candidate has completed the study of that Semester (vide Clause 10).
 A candidate will not be allowed to register for any End Semester examination unless the candidate simultaneously registers for the examinations of the highest Semester eligible and all the courses in which he/she has arrears.
-In the case of examination in project work, no candidate will be permitted to appear for the project work examination unless he /she had submitted the project report on or before the prescribed date. - 13.4 A candidate who is absent in End Semester examination in a course / project work after having registered for the same shall be considered to have appeared and failed in that course /project work and awarded grade RA. - 13.5 If a candidate fails to submit the report on project work on or before the date specified by the college / department, the candidate is deemed to have failed in the project work and awarded grade RA. - 13.6 The assessment will comprise of Continuous Internal Assessment and End Semester examination carrying marks as specified by Clause 10. - 13.7 End Semester examinations will normally be conducted during December/January and during May/June of each year. - 13.8 Continuous Internal Assessment marks will be awarded on the basis of continuous assessment made during the Semester as per guidelines framed by the College.
+In the case of examination unless he /she had submitted the project report on or before the prescribed date. - 13.4 A candidate who is absent in End Semester examination in a course / project work after having registered for the same shall be considered to have appeared and failed in that course /project work and awarded grade RA. - 13.5 If a candidate fails to submit the report on project work on or before the date specified by the college / department, the candidate is deemed to have failed in the project work and awarded grade RA. - 13.6 The assessment will comprise of Continuous Internal Assessment and End Semester examination carrying marks as specified by Clause 10. - 13.7 End Semester examinations will normally be conducted during December/January and during May/June of each year. - 13.8 Continuous Internal Assessment marks will be awarded on the basis of continuous assessment made during the Semester as per guidelines framed by the College.